-You are looking at the simplest of carrot soups.
+You are looking at the simplest carrot soup.
 One I love, in part, because it's an example of how a beautiful meal can come together with a bit of care, and an impossibly short list of ingredients.
-Carrots and onion form the base, which is spiked with dollop of red curry paste, and then pureed into silky oblivion.
+Carrots and onion form the base.
+The base is spiked with dollop of red curry paste, and then pureed into silky oblivion.
 Once pureed, you can flare it out with whatever you have on hand for the toppings.
-This is a soup we make often, and it was my special request after a tooth extraction this week.
-I'm short one wisdom tooth thanks to a brawny, bee-keeping oral surgeon, and I ate a lot of this soup in the days following.
-It reminded me how much I enjoy it.
-If you decide to give it a try, there are a couple considerations...

-- Carrots: You can use bushy-topped farmers' market carrots or regular orange carrots.
+Use bushy-topped farmers' market carrots or regular orange carrots, either will work.
 I personally prefer the heirloom farmers' market varieties, but this soup is delicious with just about any carrot.

-- Blending technique: The quickest and easiest way to puree this soup is with a simple hand blender.
+A quick and easy way to puree this soup is with a simple hand blender.
 It's how I've made this soup for years.
-That said, if you have powerful blender at your disposal, this is the time to break it out.
+But, if there was ever a time to break out the serious blender, this is it.
 Recently, I started to use our fancy ultra-powerful juice blender for this soup.
-Blend for a while.
-Completely worth the clean-up effort.
+Blend for a while, it is completely worth the clean-up effort.